jvalley19/vdc_gov/Environments/SharedServices/readme.md

 # **To deploy Azure Virtual Datacenter for Shared Services**

 Deployment steps for [SharedServices](../../Environments/SharedServices) archetypes provided in the toolkit.
+The documentation applies to manually building and running the docker instance.
+For github action setup click "HERE."

 ### Clone the repository